 Everyone knows it.
-There are days when you hardly have any appetite and then there are days when you could eat non-stop, even though you know perfectly well that you have actually eaten enough.
+There are days when you have barely any appetite, and then there are days when you could eat nonstop, even though you're fully aware that you've actually eaten enough.

 A whole range of hormones and hormone-like peptides are responsible for our feelings of hunger and satiety.
-The big players are insulin and leptin, but we can influence others too.
+Insulin and leptin are major players, but we can also influence others.

 For example: